Guides Lifting Straps Training Equipment

 When wearing them, you still have enough space to move your hand and twist the strap for a tighter grip and make the bar closer to the palm.
 With these figure 8 straps, you can sharpen your technique in deadlifts, shrugs, rows as well other exercises.

-Warm Body Cold Mind Lasso Lifting Straps
+WBCM Lasso Lifting Wrist Straps

-Warm Body Cold Mind Lasso Lifting Straps
+Warm Body Cold Mind Lasso Pro lifting straps

-These Straps are a great set of Olympic lifting straps, otherwise known as closed-loop straps, or in this case, lasso straps.
+These Straps are a great set of Olympic lifting straps, otherwise known as lasso straps, or in this case, lasso straps.
 They’re made of cotton and designed to assist you in your weightlifting, powerlifting, bodybuilding, and functional training endeavors.
 They’re a great product for a fair price, for powerlifters and bodybuilders alike.

 These straps boast the ability to sustain up to 770lbs (350kgs)!
 They provide protection against injuries, alongside hassle-free use and removal.
 The strong double-stitched fabric creates a lightweight, but sturdy pair of straps.